Our Services / Other Resources / Eye Care

 Eye Care

 Ophthalmologist: A medical doctor specializing in eye and vision care.
-An ophthalmologist can diagnose and treat eye disease, perform eye surgery and prescribe eyeglasses and contact lenses to correct vision problems.
-Some Eye M.D.s specialize in a specific area of medical or surgical eye care.
-This person is called a subspecialist–whose area of expertise may include glaucoma, retina, cornea, neurology or plastic surgery.
+An ophthalmologist can diagnose and treat eye disease, perform eye surgery, and prescribe eyeglasses and contact lenses to correct vision problems.
+Some eye doctors specialize in a specific area of medical or surgical eye care.
+This person is called a subspecialist - whose area of expertise may include glaucoma, retina, cornea, neurology, or plastic surgery.

 Optometrist: A healthcare professional who provides primary vision care ranging from sight testing and correction to the diagnosis, treatment, and management of vision changes.
-An optometrist is usually not a medical doctor.
-They are licensed to practice optometry, which primarily involves performing eye exams and vision tests, prescribing and dispensing corrective lenses, detecting certain eye abnormalities, and prescribing medications for certain eye diseases.
+They are normally not medical doctors but are licensed to practice optometry, which primarily involves performing eye exams and vision tests, prescribing, and dispensing corrective lenses, detecting certain eye abnormalities, and prescribing medications for certain eye diseases.

 Optician: A technician trained to design, verify and fit eyeglass lenses and frames, contact lenses, and other corrective devices.
 They use prescriptions supplied by ophthalmologists or optometrists, but do not test vision or write prescriptions for visual correction.
 Opticians are not permitted to diagnose or treat eye diseases.